vcloudblock/vcloudblock-desktop/CHANGE.md

     8. In the upload mode of micropython, the building blocks of custom list variables can generate code.
     9. Optimize and reduce the file size of external resources.
     10. Merge the installation files for the 32-bit and 64-bit versions of the windows version.
-    11. When saving a project without a hardware device, convert it to a format supported by scratch3, so that scratch3 can open the pure scratch project created by openblock.
+    11. When saving a project without a hardware device, convert it to a format supported by scratch3, so that scratch3 can open the pure scratch project created by vcloudblock.
 (The save format is still .ob but scratch can be forced to open)

 - **Fix bug**